akrhea/goodreads-recommender-system/README.md

 ## Overview
-Building and evaluating a recommender system for Goodreads users, using Spark's alternating least squares (ALS) method to learn latent factor representations for users and items.
+The goal of this project is to build and evaluate a recommender system for Goodreads users, using Spark's alternating least squares (ALS) method to learn latent factor representations for users and books.
+It was submitted as the final project for Brian McFee's Sprign 2020 Big Data course at the NYU Center for Data Science.

 Our baseline collaborative filtering model uses explicit feedback in the form of user ratings of books.
-In our hybrid model, we incorporate recommendations generated from implicit feedback, as well.
+In our hybrid model, we produce weighted sums of recommendations to incorporate implicit feedback, as well.

  ## The data set